WEC-Sim/WEC-Sim/source/tutorials.rst

 Tutorials
 =========
-This section provides step-by-step instructions on how to run the WEC-Sim code using the provided Tutorials (located in the WEC-Sim ``$WECSIM/tutorials`` directory).
+This section provides step-by-step instructions on how to run the provided `WEC-Sim Tutorials <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials>`_ (located in the WEC-Sim ``$WECSIM/tutorials`` directory).
 Two WEC-Sim tutorials are provided: the Two-Body Point Absorber (RM3), and the Oscillating Surge WEC (OSWEC).
 For information about the implementation of the WEC-Sim code refer to the refer to the :ref:`code_structure` section.
 For information about additional WEC-Sim features, refer to :ref:`advanced_features`.